 How do I know if distance learning is for me?

-If you have never taken a distance learning course and are unsure whether or not distance learning is for you, then here are a couple of assessments that you can take to help you determine if you have the necessary skills to be a successful distance learner.
+If you have never taken a distance learning course and you are unsure if distance learning is a good fit for you, take the Online Readiness Self-Assessment below to help you determine if you have the necessary skills to be a successful distance learner.
 Here are some important qualities:

 - Must be self-reliant and self-motivated